 - This is an internal and small change within Google.
 It requires no action on the part of SEOs or webmasters.

 - Passage-based ranking will affect about 7% of queries once it is fully rolled out worldwide.

 If you are an SEO and your website is optimized in terms of SEO, there is really nothing for you to do (but learn about this topic simply out of curiosity).

-UPDATE: Passage-based ranking has been live since February 11.
-I personally have not noticed any changes for my website or my clients’ websites.
+UPDATE: Passage-based ranking has been live since February 20211.
+I personally have not noticed any changes to my website or my clients’ websites.
 If you have noticed anything, please let me know.